-Swallowing may seem like a simple task, since it is typically automatic, however, it is actually complex, involving varied nerves and muscles.
-Dysphagia or impaired swallowing, can affect oral, pharyngeal and/or esophageal stages.
-Some examples of medical diagnoses that may have dysphagia as a characteristic symptom are: CVA or stroke, Parkinson’s Disease, (aspiration) pneumonia, tracheostomy, laryngectomy and dehydration.
-A swallow specialist targets reducing a person’s risk of aspiration (foreign mattter passing through the vocal cords) and assisting in maintaining their nutritional status.
-Speech/swallow therapy addresses texture modification (least restrictive food/liquid consistency that a person can tolerate), compensatory strategies for safety and therapeutic exercises for strength, movement and coordination of the related muscles.
+Swallowing may seem like a simple task since it is typically automatic, however, it is actually complex, involving varied nerves and muscles.
+Dysphagia or impaired swallowing can affect oral, pharyngeal and/or esophageal stages.
+Some examples of medical diagnoses that may have dysphagia as a characteristic symptom are: CVA or stroke, Parkinson’s Disease, (aspiration) pneumonia, tracheostomy, laryngectomy, and dehydration.
+A swallow specialist targets reducing a person’s risk of aspiration (foreign matter passing through the vocal cords) and assisting in maintaining their nutritional status.
+Speech/swallow therapy addresses texture modification (least restrictive food/liquid consistency that a person can tolerate), compensatory strategies for safety, and therapeutic exercises for strength, movement, and coordination of the related muscles.

 If you believe you need speech therapy, please request a consultation with Aspen Rehabilitation in Coconut Creek, FL & Coral Springs, FL.